gauravkr93/NLP-CommonsenseQA/tasks.md

 - Read about Pytorch.
 - Error Analysis:
     - Worked on 100 samples manually to analyse where the model fails.
     - Most of the questions were Location related.
 Locations mostly are not specific but are general like 'on microwave' etc. So extracting proper nouns might not work.
+    - Wrote a code to detect the number of location questions (considered it a location question if it had 'Where' or 'where'.
+There were 356 such questions, out of which 81 were predicted wrong and 51 out of those 81 had second best option as the answer.
     - Around 60 percent of the cases had the second best option as the answer.
     - Some questions made no sense.
 Ex: What do people with what is most likely to do what?.
 Cannot do anything for such questions.
     - Questions with not are also to be dealt properly.